-Taste of Cotna Hampers are available to pre-order at £10 each (serves 2) and include:
+Taste of Cotna Hampers are available to pre-order at £15 each (serves 2-4) and include:

 Breakfast Hamper: sourdough bread, organic eggs, home-made jam, milk / butter (vegan options), apple juice & watercress

-Since moving here, we have been learning a massive amount from the land at Cotna, both at a practical level and also in a more reflective way, food & growing now make a vital part of life at Cotna.
-The land had over the years become depleted from over use, minimal manuring and modern farming methods.
+We learn a massive amount from the land at Cotna, both at a practical level and also in a more reflective way, food & growing make a vital part of life at Cotna.
+The land had over the years become depleted from over use, minimal composting and modern farming methods.
 We started by adding as many natural organic nutrients as possible – in the form of mulch, compost, green-waste, paper and cardboard.
 We also collect seaweed from the beach in winter.

 We follow Charles Dowding’s ‘no-dig’ approach, which has revolutionised our gardening.
 This is now bearing fruit; our poly tunnels and vegetable garden are fully productive and healthy, providing sufficient food for everyone who lives and stays here, and our salads have a high reputation locally.